Gruveo/gruveo-ios-sdk/README.md

 1. Add `NSCameraUsageDescription` and `NSMicrophoneUsageDescription` to your application's Info.plist
 2. Set “Enable Bitcode” to NO in Target -> Build Settings -> Enable Bitcode
+3. Check the "Audio, AirPlay, and Picture in Picture" checkbox under Capabilities -> Background Modes
-3. Import `GruveoSDK` to the `AppDelegate` and your `ViewController` class:
+4. Import `GruveoSDK` to the `AppDelegate` and your `ViewController` class:
 ```objective-c
 @import GruveoSDK;
 ```
-4. Register your [сlient ID](https://about.gruveo.com/developers/api-credentials/) after application startup:
+5. Register your [сlient ID](https://about.gruveo.com/developers/api-credentials/) after application startup:
 ```objective-c
 [GruveoCallManager setClientId:@"demo”]
 ```
-5. Set delegate for `GruveoCallManager` in the `viewDidLoad` function:
+6. Set delegate for `GruveoCallManager` in the `viewDidLoad` function:
 ```objective-c
 [GruveoCallManager setDelegate:self]
 ```
-6. Implement creation of the Gruveo call screen:
+7. Implement creation of the Gruveo call screen:
 ```objective-c
 [GruveoCallManager callCode:@"hello" videoCall:YES onViewController:self callCreationCompletion:^(CallInitError creationError) {
     if (creationError != CallInitErrorNone) {